JunkiOkazaki/EmployeesMaster/README.md

 If you discover a security vulnerability within EmployeesMaster, please send an e-mail to  via admin@mail.jokazaki.biz.
 All security vulnerabilities will be promptly addressed.

 ## License
-The EmployeesMaster framework is open-sourced software licensed under the MIT license.
+EmployeesMaster is open-sourced software licensed under the MIT license.